-PRIVATE ROADS 5.2.4
+5.2.4 PRIVATE ROADS

 - 1. For the purpose of this Plan, Private Roads are roads that are not owned or maintained by the Province, the County, or the Town or maintained by a Local Roads Board that service two or more properties in separate ownership. - 2.
-Development on Private Roads and the creation of new Private Roads shall generally occur as roads internal to plans of condominiums; however, rounding out of existing development, or a consent to separate existing dwellings on a lot of record, may occur on existing Private Roads. - 3.
+Development on Private Roads and the creation of new Private Roads shall generally occur as roads internal to plans of condominiums; however, rounding out of existing development may occur on existing Private Roads. - 3.
 New Private Roads shall directly connect to a public road which is maintained year-round. - 4.
 New or extended Private Roads must have a legal right of way established over the full length of the Private Road. - 5.
-Direct access to existing Private Roads from existing abutting properties may be permitted provided the access point is in a location where there are adequate sight lines considering the topography and the geometric design of the Town. - Private Roads may be assumed by the Town once they have been upgraded to an accepted municipal standard.
+Direct access to existing Private Roads from existing abutting properties may be permitted provided the access point is in a location where there are adequate sight lines considering the topography and the geometric design of the Town. - 6.
+Private Roads may be assumed by the Town once they have been upgraded to an accepted municipal standard.
 However, the Town is not obligated to assume any road even if it has been brought up to an accepted municipal standard.
 The Town will not be responsible for upgrading Private Roads.